 Our overall compensation philosophy has been to pay our executive officers an annual base salary and to provide opportunities, through cash and equity incentives, to deliver higher compensation if certain key performance goals are satisfied or exceeded.
-The main principles of our fiscal year 2016 compensation strategy included the following:
+The main principles of our fiscal year 2018 compensation strategy included the following:

-- Compensation decisions are driven by a pay-for-performance philosophy; - Compensation should reflect individual and corporate performance; and - Target annual compensation is positioned to allow for above-median compensation to be earned through an executive officer's and the Company's extraordinary performance.
+- Compensation decisions that are driven by a pay-for-performance philosophy; - Compensation should reflect individual and corporate performance; and - Target annual compensation is positioned to be competitive with a peer group of similar companies.